 Remove the legs from inside the stove.
-Note that the Barrington legs are not contained inside the stove but packaged separately.
 Carefully lay the stove on its back and using the screws provided fit the legs in place.
 Carefully set the stove upright and check that all internal components are correctly positioned.

 Clearances

 If the stoves are to be installed adjacent to materials that can catch fire like wood then the following clearances must be adhered to: